solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

 description: Follow this guide for hands on, step-by-step tutorial for creating your first Virtual Service and routing rules in Kubernetes.
 ---

-In this guide, we will introduce Gloo's *Upstream* and *Virtual Service* concepts by accomplishing the following tasks:
+In this guide, we will introduce Gloo Edge's *Upstream* and *Virtual Service* concepts by accomplishing the following tasks:

 * Deploy a REST service to Kubernetes using the Pet Store sample application
-* Observe that Gloo's Discovery system finds the Pet Store service and creates an Upstream Custom Resource (CR) for it
+* Observe that Gloo Edge's Discovery system finds the Pet Store service and creates an Upstream Custom Resource (CR) for it
 * Create a Virtual Service and add routes sending traffic to specific paths on the Pet Store Upstream based on incoming web requests
-* Verify Gloo correctly configures Envoy to route to the Upstream
+* Verify Gloo Edge correctly configures Envoy to route to the Upstream
 * Test the routes by submitting web requests using `curl`

 {{% notice note %}}